Sinevia/php-serverless/README.md

 ## AFTER INSTALLATION ##
 - Delete the phpunit.xml file, if you are not going to use PHPUnit for testing
-- Change the settings in /serverless.yaml
-- Change the settings in /app/config
+- Change the settings in /app/config (serverless function name, etc)
 - Change the settings in /env.php (not required usually)
-- Add any additional variables needed in /app/config

 ## DEVELOPMENT ##